Kim Seon-ho filmography

+Kim Seon-ho is a South Korean actor with a diverse body of work across various entertainment platforms.
+He primarily appears in television series and has also participated in three television shows (Note: Unscripted television programs are classified as TV shows in Korea.
+Scripted shows are classified as TV series.) and one feature film, as well as one radio show.

-Kim Seon-ho (born May 8, 1986) is a South Korean actor whose filmography spans various entertainment mediums.
-He began his career in theater, making his stage debut in 2009.
-After performing exclusively on stage for eight years, he auditioned for a television role.
-He passed and made his screen debut in a supporting cast in the KBS2 drama Good Manager (2017).
-He then auditioned for a supporting role in the KBS2 drama Strongest Deliveryman (2017) but was instead cast as the second male lead.
-A similar situation followed when he auditioned for a supporting part in the MBC drama Two Cops (2017) and was once again cast in a second male lead role.
+He began his career in theater, making his debut on stage in 2009.
+After performing exclusively on stage for eight years, he auditioned for a television role, landing a supporting role in the KBS2 drama Good Manager (2017).
+Following this, he auditioned for a supporting part in Strongest Deliveryman (2017) but was upgraded to the second male lead.
+A similar turn of events occurred when he auditioned for a supporting role in MBC drama Two Cops (2017), again earning a second male lead position.

-He landed his first leading role in the four-episode MBC drama special You Drive Me Crazy (2018).
-That same year, he took on a second male lead role in his first cable drama and first pre-produced historical series, tvN's 100 Days My Prince (2018).
-Following this, he was cast in his first lead role in a full-length miniseries with JTBC's Welcome to Waikiki 2 (2019), and subsequently took another leading role in the tvN series Catch the Ghost (2019).
+His first leading role came in the four-episode MBC drama special You Drive Me Crazy (2018).
+That same year, he also played a secondary lead in his first cable drama and pre-produced historical series, tvN's 100 Days My Prince (2018).
+He continued to gain prominence with his first lead role in a full-length miniseries with JTBC's Welcome to Waikiki 2 (2019), and took on another leading role in the tvN series Catch the Ghost (2019).

-He achieved widespread mainstream recognition after joining the main cast of the KBS variety show 2 Days & 1 Night (2019–2021) and for his breakout role in the tvN drama series Start-Up (2020), which earned him a Baeksang Arts Award for Most Popular Actor.
-He cemented his status as a leading actor with the tvN romantic comedy series Hometown Cha-Cha-Cha (2021).
-He made his feature film debut in Park Hoon-jung's action noir film The Childe (2023), where he received top billing.
+He gained international recognition after joining the main cast of the KBS variety show 2 Days & 1 Night (2019–2021) and for his breakout role in the tvN drama series Start-Up (2020), which earned him a Baeksang Arts Award for Most Popular Actor.
+He solidified his status as a leading actor with the tvN romantic comedy series Hometown Cha-Cha-Cha (2021).

+He made his feature film debut in the action noir film The Childe (2023) directed by Park Hoon-jung, where he was top billing.
+He and Park subsequently collaborated again on their first streaming series, the Disney+ production The Tyrant (2024).